marioproia/autotyper/README.md

 # autotyper
-Simple python script that auto-types the last text copied in clipboard
+Simple python script that auto-types the last text copied in clipboard.
+Free to use.